zglueck/workshop-demo/sections/2/selection.md

 The x and y in this call are the clientX and clientY properties of the event passed to the event handler.

 For region picking, the pick region is relative to the upper-left corner of the window.
-Here is code from the PickAllShapesInRegion example that composes the pick region:

 ```javascript
 var rectRadius = 50,